 The Marist Brothers are educators, youth ministers, counsellors, social workers, and missionaries.
 Everyday, Brothers transform the lives and situations of thousands of young people through education and spirituality programs, challenging young people to live to their fullest potential and make a difference in the world around them.
 Known originally as the Little Brothers of Mary, the Catholic Church approved our Congregation in 1863 giving us the title: Fratres Maristae a Scholis (FMS) or Marist Brothers of the Schools.

 The Province Of Australia was created on December 8, 2012, bringing together the former provinces of Melbourne and Sydney.
-Our current Provincial is Brother Jeffrey Crowe, FMS, a former member of the General Council and serving his first term as Provincial.
-The Provincial Headquarters of the Province is located at Mascot in Sydney.
+Our current Provincial is Brother Peter Carroll, FMS, who is serving his first term as Provincial.
+The Provincial Headquarters is located at Mascot in Sydney.

 The General Headquarters of the Marist Brothers is located in Rome.
-Our current Superior General is Brother Emili Turu, FMS.
+Our current Superior General is Brother Ernesto Sanchez Barba, FMS.
 To find out more about the mission and ministries of the Marist Brothers throughout the world, go to www.champagnat.org

 Our founder, Marcellin Champagnat (1789-1840) was born in a rural area near Lyon in southern France and grew up in the difficult years of the French Revolution.
 Saddened by both the inadequate educational opportunities that children and young people had, together with a lack of Christian faith, Marcellin had a growing conviction that he should give his life to doing something about it.
 He wanted to share with young people the joy and hope that came from his own faith and experience of being loved by God.